Reading time: | 15 min |

 The installer will start.

-At a Windows Command prompt or a PowerShell prompt use python
+To start Python on Windows, at a Windows Command prompt or a PowerShell prompt, use python

 or py